 Founder Nathan Byman’s quest to continuously maximize efficiency from the outset led to installing Caron Engineering’s Tool Monitoring Adaptive Control system (TMAC) on the company’s very first machine.
 With that technology overseeing their machining operations, the company was able to quickly and precisely improve production.
 Wolfram was so successful in using the technology that they soon became an official integrator for Caron, teaching others what their advanced system could do to improve operations.
 This created the services side of the business, selling, installing, and training customers throughout the western United States in the technology, in addition to their machining work.

 This relationship with expanding manufacturing technology led to Wolfram developing the OnTakt software system to oversee production and operations in their own machine shop.
-Kirby Martinez, Wolfram’s OnTakt Product Manager, says of their adoption of these new ideas, “That led to slowly implementing different layers of technology into our processes to try to automate as much as possible.
-A lot of people think that automation is just a robot, and that is and can be a piece of it, but really all that is just material handling, but to actually automate, there’s a lot more that goes into it.
-Caron Engineering Products can eliminate the need for a human to do something that a computer can essentially do better and more reliably.”
+Kirby Martinez, Wolfram’s OnTakt Product Manager, says of their adoption of these new ideas, “That led to slowly implementing different layers of technology into our processes to automate as much as possible.
+Many people think automation is just adding a robot, which can be part of it, but really, that just covers material handling.
+To actually automate, there is a layering of many different technologies that all work together.
+Caron Engineering Products are designed to eliminate the need for a human to perform a repetitive task that a computer can do more reliably and accurately.
+We like to think of the Caron Engineering products as Virtual Operators that are always working in our shop, freeing up our actual operators to do the more important work.
+Pair that with our OnTakt system, which serves as a virtual supervisor collecting data from our machines and the Caron Engineering products across our entire shop, and now we have several layers of technology working together to automate our processes and truly drive up our efficiencies.”

 By allowing humans to focus on critical thought processes, rather than repetitive tasks, productivity, quality, and innovation can thrive.
 In a time when skilled machinists can be hard to find, these automated processes allow more work to be done with more precision and fewer employees.